-St. Tammany Parish currently working a homicide
+2 bodies found in SUV in St. Tammany Parish

 Latest Weather Blog

-ST. TAMMANY - The St. Tammany Parish Sheriff’s Office is investigating what appears to be an apparent homicide case with two victims, which occurred yesterday (July 18) in the Big Branch area.
+ST. TAMMANY - The St. Tammany Parish Sheriff’s Office is investigating after two bodies were located Saturday (July 18) inside a vehicle in the Big Branch area near Lacombe.

+At approximately 3:30 p.m.
+Saturday, a passerby contacted the St. Tammany Parish Sheriff’s Office after observing an SUV parked on Bremerman Road with what appeared to be two deceased individuals inside.

+Upon arrival at the scene, deputies observed what appeared to be gunshot wounds on both individuals.

+Detectives with the St. Tammany Parish Sheriff’s Office and the St. Tammany Parish Coroner’s Office responded and are investigating.

-This is an ongoing investigation, and additional information will be provided as it becomes available.
+This is an ongoing investigation, and no additional information will be provided at this time.

+Anyone with information about this incident is asked to contact the St. Tammany Parish Sheriff’s Office at (985) 898-2338.

 More News